danagalili/my_first_repository/README.md

 branch is when i want to have a few verisons of the same file befoe i decide which them to commit to.
 I can add collaborators by going to "settings" - "collaborators" then choosing the username or email and they will receive an email.

-i find a bug so i made a branch
+if I find a bug I can make a branch and fix it, then merge the branch to the master.

-i casn make local changes and then push them to the repository using the terminal or Sourcetree
+i can make local changes and then push them to the repository using the terminal or Sourcetree:
+see:
+Make a change to the README.md file using your favourite text editor